jncraton/operating-systems-cpsc4420/lectures/24-protecting-memory.md

 - Processes are run using user credentials
 - They may take actions that a user did not intend
-- An example is a trojan horse program
+- An example is a Trojan horse program

 Worms
 -----